FedeDP/Clight/README.md

 ## Features

-Clight allows to match your backlight level to ambient brightness, as computed by capturing frames from webcam or from Ambient Light Sensors (ALS devices).
+Clight allows to match your backlight level to ambient brightness, computed by capturing frames from webcam or Ambient Light Sensors.
-It does even support adjusting external monitors and keyboard backlight too.
+It does also support adjusting external monitors and keyboard backlight.
 Moreover, it can manage your screen temperature, just like redshift does.
 Finally, it can dim your screen after a timeout and manage screen DPMS.